Orlando Brandes

-Orlando Brandes (born 13 April 1946) is a Brazilian prelate of the Catholic Church who was appointed Archbishop of Aparecida in 2017.
+Orlando Brandes (born 13 April 1946) is a Brazilian prelate of the Catholic Church who was Archbishop of Aparecida from 2017 to 2026.
 He was Bishop of Joinville from 1994 to 2006 and Archbishop of Londrina from 2006 to 2016.

 Early life

 Brandes was born on 13 April 1946 in Urubici, Brazil.
 He completed his primary and secondary studies in Urubici and Lages.
 He studied Philosophy in Curitiba, then did his theological studies at the Pontifical Gregorian University in Rome.
 He did post-graduate studies in moral theology in Rome.

 Brandes was ordained as a priest on 6 July 1974 in Francisco Beltrão.
 As a priest, he exercised the following duties: Professor of Theology at the Institute of Theology of Santa Catarina; Rector of the Major Seminary in Florianópolis; Preacher of Spiritual Retreats; Director of the Institute of Theology of Santa Catarina; Member of the Ecclesiastical Court of Florianópolis; lecturer and preacher of missions.